OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:8

-Then they remembered His words.
+At that moment, they recalled His words.

 ## Luke 24:9